nextcloud/spreed/docs/internal-signaling.md

 ### External signaling API

-See [External signaling API](standalone-signaling-api-v1.md) for the Signaling of the High-Performance Backend.
+See [External signaling API](https://nextcloud-spreed-signaling.readthedocs.io/en/latest/) for the Signaling API of the High-Performance Backend.